vitessio/website/content/en/docs/user-guides/resharding.md

 ---

 {{< info >}}
 This guide follows on from [MoveTables](../../user-guides/move-tables) and [Get Started with a Local deployment](../../get-started/local).
-It assumes that several scripts have been executed, and you have a running Vitess cluster.
+It assumes that several scripts have been executed, and that you have a running Vitess cluster.
 {{< /info >}}

 ## Preparation

-Resharding enables you to both _initially shard_ and reshard tables so that your keyspace is partitioned across several underlying [tablets](../../concept/tablet).
+[Resharding](../../concepts/shard) enables you to both _initially shard_ and reshard tables so that your keyspace is partitioned across several underlying [tablets](../../concepts/tablet).
 A sharded keyspace has some additional restrictions on both [query syntax](../../reference/mysql-compatibility) and features such as `auto_increment`, so it is helpful to plan out a reshard operation diligently.
 However, you can always _reshard again_ if your sharding scheme turns out to be suboptimal.

 Using our example commerce and customer keyspaces, lets work through the two most common issues.